m4dguy/CVForge/README.md

 You are free to load and use your own build of the OpenCV library.
 No matter your preference, you can switch between different versions on-the-fly and choose the one which suits you best.

+* Macro support:
+Enhance your productivity by recording your actions and running them as ImageJ macros.

 * Interface for Scripting:
 Convert ImageJ objects to OpenCV objects and vice versa.
-CVForge itself uses converters and gives you access to them through the CVForgeConverion jar for your own scripts.
+CVForge itself uses converters and gives you access to them through the separate CVForgeConverion jar for your own scripts.

 * Flexible and portable support:
 No matter if Windows, Linux or Mac, CVForge runs on all major operating systems with only slight differences and full functionality.
-Independent of x86 or x64 architectures, CVForge will dynamically switch to the one you currently use.
+Independent of x86 or x64 architectures, CVForge will dynamically switch to the one currently used.